jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 There can be a lot of rejection, but remember that in both dating and internships, you only need to find one match.
 You do not need every company to say yes.
 You only need one door to open.

+Most strong students are rejected multiple times.
+Rejection is normal and rarely personal.
 Prepare well.
 Show up.
 Keep improving.